SightstoneOfficial/Sightstone.AspNet/README.md

 ![About](http://i.imgur.com/krhw3hK.png)

 # Helping out
 You can help the project buy contributing to the github.
-Fork the project and add in features, change gui, improve the connection speed or if you can't program, <a href="https://www.patreon.com/SightstoneOfficial">just wait</a>.
+Fork the project and add in features, change gui, improve the connection speed or if you can't program, <a style="text-decoration: none; color: black" href="https://www.patreon.com/SightstoneOfficial">just wait</a>.